Edward Farnsworth reports.

 Eddie Farnsworth here.
 I know this article is about Patrick Davies, but I thought you might like to know a little about me!
 I’m the character who he is most proud of playing, and I am most famous for my turn in “Great Leaping Legends.”

 There have been a number of actors fortunate enough to play me, including Matthew Barneveld, Chris Burgess and of course Patrick, about whom this page is about.
-As well as being an actor , Patrick is a teacher and a theatre director.
+As well as being an actor , Patrick is a teacher, a writer and a theatre director.

-It’s a Dad Thing, The Wetlands, The Magic Pudding, Fallout, A Midsummer Night’s Dream (twice), Rosencrantz and Guildenstern are Dead (twice), Amadeus, Lulu, Twelfth Night (twice), Babe the Sheep Pig, Shakespeare’s Queens: She-wolves and Serpents, Domitila, Present Laughter, Gasping, Deathtrap, Cosi, Neighbours, King Lear, Hamlet, Don’t Shut the Gate, Who Slew Reg Smedley, Much Ado About Nothing, The Comedy of Errors, All Saints, The Escape of the Artful Dodger, Farscape II, Cody, Police Rsecue, Darwin’s Brave New World, Home and Away, On the Dead Side, El Burro, Great Leaping Legends, Puppet Tears, Two Big Silly Giants, The Missing Note, Banana skins and Bruises, AA Infinity, Time and Again,
+It’s a Dad Thing, The Wetlands, The Magic Pudding, Fallout, A Midsummer Night’s Dream (twice), Rosencrantz and Guildenstern are Dead (twice), Amadeus, Lulu, Twelfth Night (twice), Babe the Sheep Pig, Shakespeare’s Queens: She-wolves and Serpents, Domitila, Present Laughter, Gasping, Deathtrap, Cosi, Neighbours, King Lear, Hamlet, Lulu, Please Don’t Shut the Gate, Who Slew Reg Smedley, Much Ado About Nothing, The Comedy of Errors, All Saints, The Escape of the Artful Dodger, Farscape II, Cody, Police Rescue, Darwin’s Brave New World, Home and Away, On the Dead Side, El Burro, The Importance of Being Earnest, Great Leaping Legends, Puppet Tears, Two Big Silly Giants, The Missing Note, Banana skins and Bruises, AA Infinity, Time and Again.

 Rumpelstiltskin and the Case of the Disappearing Research Grants, Rhapsody on a Wet Day, The Train Station at the End of the Universe, Harvey by Mary Chase (2015), Puss in Boots and Other Tales by Helen Martin (with Rebecca Jones).
 Crystal Clear.